Movers and SHAKERS

 Many companies have also gone beyond the ESG standards and have now established themselves as B Corps.
 This certifies them as “benefit corporations” compliant with the standards of B Lab, a Pennsylvania-based business research organization that has set standards around corporate impact.
 According to B Lab, B Corp members in the U.K. have experienced an average YoY 14% growth rate, about 28x higher than the national average.
 For example, Leading B Corps rise are fast-moving consumer goods (FMCG or CPG) brands that grew 21% on average in 2017 compared to a national average of 3% across their respective sectors.

 In 2016, MSCI downgraded Equifax’s ESG rating due to concerns about data privacy and cybersecurity.
 Almost exactly a year later, Equifax announced the data breach that compromised the personal information of 147 million people.

-Beyond “greenwashing” and hollow corporate social responsibility, ESG frameworks have become increasingly integrated in business operations.
+Beyond “greenwashing” and hollow corporate social responsibility, ESG frameworks have become increasingly integrated into business operations.
 Undoubtedly, a high ESG ranking also gives way to higher brand equity today and marketing campaigns can be designed around to appeal to the trend.